-The manual which comes with your steering system will provide specific information on your steering system.
+The manual, which comes with your steering system, will provide specific information on your steering system.

-The steering system for your EdgeWater 135ST is a state of the art "no-feedback" push-pull cable system.
-Turning the helm unit controls the movement of a large push-pull cable which moves the engine left or right controlling boat direction.
+The standard steering system for the 175CC / 155CC is a no-feedback cable system.
+Turning the steering wheel results in a large push-pull cable moving the engine to port or starboard.